 This course will give students the knowledge necessary to install and service heat pumps as primary heating systems.

 Prerequisite: HT 112, HT 201 - Co-requisite: None

-HT207 CUSTOMER SERVICE FOR HVAC
+HT 207 CUSTOMER SERVICE FOR HVAC

-3.0 Credits - 50 Hours - 12 Weeks This course is designed to give the student a basic understanding of customer service and provides an overall understanding of the importance of customer service in the HVAC industry.
-Topics to be discussed are soft skills, handling difficult customers, teamwork and flexibility, etc. Prerequisite: None - Co-requisite: None
+This course is designed to give the student a basic understanding of customer service and provides an overall understanding of the importance of customer service in the HVAC industry.
+Topics to be discussed are soft skills, handling difficult customers, teamwork and flexibility, etc.

-HT210 SHEET METAL FABRICATION
+HT 210 SHEET METAL FABRICATION

 This course will provide the student with the skills to read and correctly interpret design plans, sheet metal layout, and duct work design.
 Students will construct duct work and bend metal.
-Prerequisite: None - Co-requisite: None